Skills - Professional Image

 - Do not wear perfume, cologne, or fragrance of any kind; your interviewer may be allergic.

-- Go over your outfit with a lint brush before the interview.
+- Iron shirts and blouses; go over your outfit with a lint brush before the interview.

 - When you arrive at your interview, stop by the rest room and give your attire one final check in the mirror.

 Materials available in the Center for Career Education

 - Sweaty Palms: The Neglected Art of Being Interviewed